 While in the past most people needed a lawyer to create a will, today you don’t need to hire a professional—you can just create a will online in under an hour without leaving your home.
 Online wills are just as valid as wills drafted by a lawyer, since online will-making services take into account the laws of each state when creating will templates.
 As a result, you can get an affordable, legally valid will that’s perfectly tailored to your family situation and assets in as little as 15 minutes.
 Our website has detailed reviews of all the best online will makers on the market today.

 Use coupon code WILL20 and save 10% on your order today!
-This promo is valid for purchasing Nolo’s Quicken WillMaker & Trust 2021 software.
+This promo is valid for purchasing any of the three packages (Starter, Plus, or All Access) of the NEW Nolo's Quicken WillMaker & Trust 2024.

-Save 5% today on a single document purchase or an annual subscription!
-This LawDepot promo is valid for purchase of any document or a subscription
+Save 10% with our exclusive promotion on a single document purchase or an annual subscription!
+This LawDepot promo is valid for purchase of any document or a subscription.

 Get 15% off your entire order, including continued storage!
 This offer is valid for all products and services by US Legal Wills

 Use coupon code GIMMIE10 at checkout and save $10 off your plan!
 OR Use coupon code EXCLUSIVE10 for a 10% discount on your first purchase.